tommyshado/Restaurant-Booking-System/README.md

 **Scenario**: Restaurant Booking System Assessment

 **Background:** You are tasked with creating a restaurant booking system for a popular restaurant chain called "Delicious Delights."
 The system will allow customers to make reservations for tables, and restaurant staff to see these reservations via an admin dashboard.
-The system should be user-friendly and efficient.

 You need to:

 * Use the supplied ExpressJS routes & SQL scripts.
      * Run `npm install` followed by `npm run dev` to get going.
+     * The app will start on port `3000`.
+     * Create PostgreSQL database and run the scripts in the `./sql` folder in the created database.
 * Make the supplied Unit tests pass.
      * Run - `npm test`
      * Just make the specified tests pass - there is no need to add more tests